eelxpeng/CollaborativeVAE/README.md

 <img src="image/recall.png" width="350">

 If you want to compare with the model directly using the absolute recall rate, this number should be fair to compare with.
 However, the author recommends that you should put all baseline methods under the same setting with the same evaluation code for fair comparison.

+#### citeulike-t experiment
+The citeulike-t dataset is added in `data/citeulike-t`, and the code for experiment is added in `citeulike-t/`.